NaturalStupidlty/Noted/README.md

 and streaming for real time transcription.

 After the transcription is done, the text is postprocessed using AI to get more accurate results.

+_____
+Future improvements: Automatically extract structured data from the notes and store it in a structured format.
+Use context of recent notes to improve the quality of results.
+Added configurable support for more languages.

 ## 1. Installation